peercoin/rfcs/text/0001-exponential-pos-target-for-block-time-stabilization/0001-exponential-pos-target-for-block-time-stabilization.md

 ## Motivation
 Due to the nature of Peercoin's Proof-of-Stake algorithm, large variations in time between Proof-of-Stake blocks exist.
 Large holders tend to stake their coins periodically and start staking at low difficulty, producing blocks at a much higher rate than intended.
-Once all the large holder's coins successfully staked, the Proof-of-Stake targed is raised significantly leading to block timings much larger than intended until the target has settled again.
+Once all the large holder's coins successfully staked, the Proof-of-Stake target is raised significantly leading to block timings much larger than intended until the target has settled again.
 This behavior restults in unpredictable confirmation times and therefore compromises the reliability and usability of transactions on the peercoin blockchain.

-Unlike the the Proof-of-Work scheme, the Proof-of-Stake scheme is coupled to the network time.
+Unlike the Proof-of-Work scheme, the Proof-of-Stake scheme is coupled to the network time.
-This property allows for a much finer control over the target, making it harder to stake blocks with an interval smaller than spacing target, and making it easier to stake blocks with an interval larger than spacing target.
+This property allows for a much finer control over the hash target, making it harder to stake blocks with an interval smaller than the spacing target, and making it easier to stake blocks with an interval larger than the spacing target.
 Such a system would naturally push the block interval closer to the target even when large stakeholders suddenly join or leave the network.

-## Detailed design
+## Detailed Design
-The hash target for PoS blocks is multiplied by a factor ranging between 10 and 0.1.
-Meaning that the effective hash target to stake a block one second after a previous block equals 10 times the static target.
-While the effective hash target to stake a block 20 minutes or later after a previous block equals the static target divided by 10.
+The hash target for PoS blocks is multiplied by a factor ranging between 10 and 0.1, meaning that the effective hash target to stake a block one second after a previous block equals 10 times the static target, while the effective hash target to stake a block 20 minutes or later after a previous block equals the static target divided by 10.
 To make this multiplier equal to 1 with a 10 minute interval, an exponential function should be used to calculate it based on the number of seconds since the last block.

-### Exponential multiplier
+### Exponential Multiplier
 Since the hash target is encoded as a 256bit integer that only supports multiplication by an integral number, a sampled version of the continuous exponential function is used.
 This reduces the compiler sensitivity to floating point precision and ensures that the multiplier has a minimum of 0.1.